HITECHCRIME/HC_OVERVIEW/README.md

 - crouching scene, shadow on my face, one can only see the golden reflection of the sunglasses
 - Plot Magic: symbolic themes of Hitech Crime.
 Example: flickering lights or just presence of NEON LIGHTS whenever something important is being passed on or important things are happening both for the narrative and the audience.
 CGI-rendered (Ian Hubert - Blender) moths follow everywhere in the background of the scenes (reflective state of mind, going towards personal light)

+That would be fucking brilliant.
+A show that interacts with the real audience in the story.
+Making TV no longer a one way medium.
+Think about it - Elliot accuses us of being in on it.
+What if the things we did online actually did affect the storyline?
+That would be epic!
 ![](qrs-within-narratives.png)

 Community Engagement Idea: "You know what kind of night it is when Hitech Crime red glows on the streets" - audience uses synchronized set up of red lamps.
 Symbolic meaning would be that we invite the narrative into our private space and interact with it.